ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Veeam Backup and Replication has access to the unencrypted data, and backup or replication data does not need the source encryption keys.
 When the backup is restored or the replica is configured, specify the target encrypted storage policy.

-In the regulated workloads dual zone design, the following steps describe the backup and restore process between regions:
+In the VMware Regulated Workloads dual zone design, the following steps describe the backup and restore process between regions:
 1. The protected VM is encrypted with VMware vSphere encryption in the VMware datastore.
 2. A backup of the protected VM is taken.
 3. VM backup files are encrypted on disk in the Protected Region Veeam Repository with Veeam encryption that is protected by a password that is stored in the Veeam database.